 4. Schedule Interviews

-Decide on the format (in-person interviews, video calls, or phone calls) and schedule interviews conveniently for participants.
+Determine the format (in-person interviews, video calls, or phone calls) and schedule interviews at a convenient time for participants.

 5. Record and Take Notes

-Use recording tools to record notes or take interview notes to capture the conversation accurately.
+Use recording tools to record notes or take interview notes to accurately capture the conversation.

 How you conduct customer interviews can significantly impact the quality of the insights gathered.
 A well-executed interview fosters an open conversation where participants feel comfortable sharing their honest thoughts and experiences.